Emmanuel Wanyonyi

 Emmanuel Wanyonyi (born 1 August 2004) is a Kenyan middle-distance runner who specialises in the 800 metres.
-He won the gold medal in this event at the 2024 Summer Olympics and the 2025 World Championships.
+He won the gold medal in this event at the 2024 Summer Olympics and the 2025 World Championships, and holds the world record over the 1000 metres with a time of 2:11.83 set in 2026.

 With his personal best of 1:41.11 set at the 2024 Lausanne Diamond League, Wanyonyi and Wilson Kipketer are tied for second place in the all-time 800 metre list, behind only Wanyonyi's compatriot David Rudisha, who holds the world record.
 Wanyonyi also briefly held the world record in the road mile, with a time of 3:54.56, from April 2024 to September 2024.

 Early and personal life

 Wanyonyi is the fifth of twelve children.
 He has five brothers and six sisters, and is the only member of his family who runs.
 Due to insufficient funds, he dropped out of primary school at age 10 and worked as a cattle herder to help his family financially.

 When Wanyonyi was 18, his father died, forcing his mother to move away with his younger siblings.
 Wanyonyi continued to run in his free time and was noticed by a teacher who convinced him to return to school.
 Wanoynyi's running ability caught the attention of Janeth Jepkosgei, who connected him with his current coach, Claudio Berardelli.

+Wanyonyi is married to Nelly Chepchirchir.
+Their daughter was born on 4 June 2026.